lonestone/rolebase.io/README.md

    - Use `algolia-docs.json` present in this repo
    - Set env variables (see below)

-### MagicBell
+### Novu

-To send push notifications to your organization's users, you need a [MagicBell](https://www.magicbell.com) account.
+To send notifications to your organization's users, you need a [Novu](https://novu.co/) account.
+You'll also need to create the notification in your Novu admin panel as you'll have to pass the notification identifier (triggerId) to send a notification.

 ## Configuration